llorracc/as.180.369/contrib/BruceMaoYM/Using AI in economics research felt like.md

 Using AI in economics research felt like double-sided sword.
-It enables faster and machine learning but at teh same time in a way eliminate one's critical thinking skills.
+It enables faster and machine learning but at the same time in a way eliminates one's critical thinking skills.

+First Draft Without AI:

+The paper touched on lots of things and highlighted a wide range of benefits from using AI in economic research.
+As you write, you can use it to synthesize text from bullet points and edit paragraphs for improvements in grammar, style, and clarity, ensuring the overall writing maintains a proficient level.
+I think one thing i noticed that was different than other writings i have read was the rating system the writer proposed.
+Essentially, there are 3 categories, ○ (empty circle) is experimental capabilities requiring significant oversight; ◐ (half-full) means it is useful but needs careful oversight; then ● (full circle) means it is highly useful and reliable.
+There are many different LLMs in the market such as Claude, Chatgpt, Deepseek, Grok etc. Most writing and data manipulation tasks rate as highly useful (●), while mathematical derivations remain experimental (○).